kderme/gsoc/blog/rqlite-test.md

 https://stackoverflow.com/questions/29556879/is-it-possible-change-date-in-docker-container) explains how to use it through docker.
 However as people point out, this is not supposed to work for statically linked libraries, like go lang.
 Using a custom compiled version of rqlite through docker is something we're trying next.
 It seems though this is the final piece remaining to triggering the stale read.

 ## Summary
 In this blog we discussed about the consistency levels of rqlite and how we used q-s-m tests to hunt down inconsistencies.
-We think we narrowd down the stale read of the weak consistency as much as possible to mocking a single system-call.
+We think we narrowed down the stale read of the weak consistency as much as possible to mocking a single system-call.
 If you have any suggestions on how to mock this function https://golang.org/pkg/time/, for an system running on docker, I would be interested to know <k.dermenz@gmail.com>.

 ## References